-TIP #1: If you’re not sure if you like serious haunted houses, this is a great one to try out.
-There are some pretty scary scenes, but it’s also fairly family-friendly (although not recommended for very young children).
-You also don’t have to spend frightening amounts of money and stand for hours in a line, which is nice if you discover you have an overly nervous disposition and find haunted houses aren’t for you.
+TIP #1: If you’re not sure whether you like serious haunted houses, this is a great one to try out.
+There are some pretty scary scenes, but it’s also fairly tame for families to enjoy (although not recommended for very young children).
+You also don’t have to spend frightening amounts of money and stand for hours in a line.
+This is especially nice if you discover you have an overly nervous disposition and find haunted houses aren’t for you.

-TIP #2: Edgemont Village is a tiny but attractive commercial area with coffee shops and a small collection of interesting stores.
-If you need to warm up afterwards with a cup of hot chocolate, a North Shore favourite is Delaney’s at 3099 Edgemont Boulevard.
+TIP #2: Edgemont Village is a small but attractive commercial area with coffee shops and a handful of interesting stores to explore.
+If you need to warm-up afterwards with a cup of hot chocolate, a North Shore favourite is Delaney’s at 3099 Edgemont Boulevard.

 TIP #3: Looking for more nearby Halloween fun?
 The Haunt of Edgemont is another spectacularly decorated house in the Edgemont Village neighbourhood.
 Located at 3414 Emerald Drive, it’s less than a 10-minute walk from the Belmont Haunted House.
-This second Halloween attraction is also free, although in this case donations received benefit the BC Professional Firefighters Burn Fund.
-(Note: The Haunt of Edgemont isn’t running in 2020 due to COVID-19.
-There will still be decorations outside, but no haunted house that you can go inside as there is in years when there isn’t a pandemic.)
+This second Halloween attraction is also free.
+In its case, though, donations received benefit the BC Professional Fire Fighters’ Burn Fund.
+(Note: The Haunt of Edgemont didn’t happening in 2022.
+It will likely happen again, however, in 2023.)

-TIP #4: Just a short drive away from the Belmont Haunted House are the Capilano Suspension Bridge and Capilano River Regional Park, the latter of which is home to the Cleveland Dam and Capilano Hatchery.
+TIP #4: Just a short drive away from the Belmont Haunted House are the Capilano Suspension Bridge and Capilano River Regional Park.
+The latter of these is home to the Cleveland Dam.
 Especially if traveling from a distance and during daylight, while in the area, consider exploring some of these other exceptional and world-class attractions.
 The fall colours are beautiful, there are extensive trails and spawning salmon are in the river!